Skip to main content

 Patient Partner Resources

-• On-boarding: understanding what it means to be a patient partner and getting ready to participate in engagement opportunities
+• On-boarding: what it means to be a patient partner and how PVN works.

-• RSVP process: support for your recruitment and placement into engagement opportunities
+• The RSVP process: support for your recruitment and placement into engagement opportunities.

 All resources are created with input from patient and/or health care partners.